Expat Financial Planning · GCC & Middle East

 Most UK expats don't know they can still contribute to a SIPP abroad

 You can contribute up to £3,600 per year to a Self-Invested Personal Pension (SIPP) even with no UK earnings, receiving basic rate tax relief.
-For those with relevant UK earnings, this limit is higher.
 Maintaining pension contributions during your expat years — even at a modest level — can be transformational over time, thanks to compound growth inside a tax-efficient wrapper.

 Returning Home